MuhammadAbdullah80/n8n-Backup-Workflows/README.md

-# n8n Backup Workflows
+# n8n Backup and Retrieval Workflows

-This project contains three n8n workflows that automatically back up your **n8n workflows** and **credentials** to GitHub.
+This project contains a set of n8n workflows that automatically **back up** and **retrieve** your n8n workflows and credentials with GitHub integration.

-These backups are essential if you are running n8n locally, because without them you risk losing all your data if something goes wrong.
+These workflows are essential if you are running n8n locally, because without them you risk losing all your data if something goes wrong.
 With backups in GitHub, you can always restore your work safely.
+Retrieval workflows make the process two-way, ensuring you can also restore workflows and credentials back into n8n when required.

 ---